ossf/tac/TI-reports/2024/2024-Q2-Alpha-Omega.md

 * Experimentation

 ### Recent Updates

+We published our June 2024 report at <https://alpha-omega.dev/resources/reports>.

+A few new/renewed engagments:

+* **AI Library Reviews**: We've agreed to fund security audits for the top 100 open source AI libraries, the first set of 25 via the Open Source Technology Improvement Fund (OSTIF).
+Open source AI libraries are of particular interest due to their inherent nature and the speed at which the space is moving.
+OSTIF will be conducting these reviews through the end of 2024 after which we'll take what we learn and apply it to the next set of open source AI libraries.

+* **OpenRefactory**: We've renewed our engagement with OpenRefactory to continue scanning important open source projects for serious security vulnerabilities, including full transitive dependency scans of Apache Airflow, Kubernetes, and Jenkins, as well as an initial scan of the top 300 Rust crates.

+* **Apache Airflow**: We've agreed to fund work in 2024 on a security audit of Apache Airflow and a "light" audit it's entire (700+) dependencies.
+We expect to learn a lot for this experience and will use it to inform our strategy moving forward.

+* **Rust for Linux**: We've agreed to renew funding (through Prossimo / ISRG) to support advancing Rust in the Linux Kernel.

-We receive monthly updates from each of our engagements - we urge TAC to read through some of the recent updates in [our repository](https://github.com/ossf/alpha-omega/tree/main/alpha/engagements/2024) to learn more about the depth and breadth of the work that's going on:
+In addition, we receive monthly inbound updates from each of our engagements - we urge TAC to read through some of the recent updates in [our repository](https://github.com/ossf/alpha-omega/tree/main/alpha/engagements/2024) to learn more about the depth and breadth of the work that's going on:

 * [Eclipse Foundation](https://github.com/ossf/alpha-omega/tree/main/alpha/engagements/2024/Eclipse%20Foundation)
 * [FreeBSD](https://github.com/ossf/alpha-omega/tree/main/alpha/engagements/2024/FreeBSD)